 A close up of a pair of denim fabric

 Heavyweight fabrics in the 11 oz to 14 oz range are real workhorses in the fabric world.
-With this kind of heft, they’re a top choice for durable clothing items like jeans and workwear, where toughness is key.
+Their heft makes them a top choice for durable clothing items like jeans and workwear.

-Imagine a pair of classic denim jeans—often they're made from fabric around 470 gsm (14 oz), which means they can handle repeated wear and washes without falling apart.
+A pair of classic denim jeans is usually made from fabric that weighs around 470 gsm (14 oz).
+This fabric can withstand many wears and washes without tearing or wearing out.

 These robust materials offer more than longevity.
 Their thickness provides structure to garments, giving them a defined shape.
-If you're crafting outerwear or looking for material that can endure heavy usage, heavyweight fabrics will serve you well.
+Heavyweight fabrics will serve you well if you're crafting outerwear or looking for material that can endure heavy usage.

 Very Heavy Fabrics (14–18 oz+)